-Skylights can easily be added using the Skylight at tool.
-In floor plan view, select Build>

-Roof> Skylight in then click and drag a rectangular shape within an existing roof plane.
+Skylights can easily be added using the Skylight tool.
+In floor plan view, select Build> Roof> Skylight then click and drag a rectangular shape within an existing roof plane.
 When you release the mouse button, a skylight is created and can be repositioned and resized using its edit handles.
-For more information, see "Skylights" on page 497 of the Reference Manual.
+For more information, see "Skylights and Roof Holes" on page 514 of the Reference Manual.